Nassau County LLC Publication Costs & Fees: 2026 Guide

 - Complete timeline is 11-15 weeks—start immediately to meet the 120-day deadline

-- Nassau costs 65-75% less than Manhattan but comparable to other Long Island counties
+- Nassau costs 65-75% less than Manhattan and is comparable to other Long Island counties

 - Both affidavits are required before filing the Certificate of Publication